carlosedp/lbconfig-operator/Readme.md

 3. Deploy the operator manifests to the cluster: `make deploy`
 4. Create CRs in cluster (secret, backend and LB)

-To run the operator locally without deploying it to the cluster (using configurations use the defined in the `$HOME/.kube/config`), do not use `make deploy`, instead use `make run`.
-Create CRs (secret, backend, LB) as normal.
+To run the operator in your dev machine without deploying it to the cluster (using configurations use the defined in the `$HOME/.kube/config`), do not use `make deploy`, instead do:

+1. Run `make install` to create the CRDs as above;
+2. Create the operator namespace with `kubectl create namespace lbconfig-operator-system`;
+3. Create CRs (secret, backend, LB) as normal in the same namespace.
+4. Use `make run` to run the operator locally;

 To remove the manifests to the cluster: `make undeploy`